 Have you ever been in a situation like this?
 How is your experience?
 Share with us in the comments and we would love to read.

 We have a few other experiences which I think you will love.
 Either our first camping at this state park, an epic fail at a Yurt, or otherworldly canyons at Illinois’ gem.
 Illinois lovers might also love this trip to Shawnee National Forest or our honeymoon trip that changed our relationship.
+How about some Fjords in Alaska?
 Go further and check out this 1000 years old temple.

 Love this story?
 Rate it and don’t forget to share with your world on Facebook, Twitter, or WhatsApp.